dptools/process_offsite_audio/README.md

 	* Who will handle it when changes need to be made on the server?
 Could involve changes to code, changes to files in processed folders, or changes to files in raw folders
 	* Who will be checking the QC outputs on DPDash?
 * Finish actually setting up DPDash
-	* Make sure audio, transcript, and video CSVs are being imported (for DPDash dev server paths are at /data/predict/kcho/flow_test/Pronet/PHOENIX/GENERAL/\*/processed/\*/interviews/\*/\*QC\*.csv)
+	* Make sure audio, transcript, and video CSVs are being imported (for DPDash dev server paths are at /data/predict/kcho/flow_test/Pronet/PHOENIX/GENERAL/\*/processed/\*/interviews/\*/\*QC\*.csv) - this should be in progress, awaiting additional info from Tashrif
 	* Decide which features we want to display from each
 	* Create config files on the UI and ensure colormap bounds make sense for each feature shown
 	* First config for looking at core audio, video, and transcript QC features together has been drafted, but need to split it out into more detailed configs for each modality individually instead.
-Can then also further refine boundaries, color scheme, etc.
+Can then also further refine boundaries, color scheme, etc. Note these need to be done for both open and psychs interviews separately due to our folder structure
 * Set protocol for communication with sites
 	* What happens when sites have mistakes with file naming/organization conventions?
 	* What happens when sites are missing data or don't complete a necessary manual review?